oopp-team-11/Splitty/README.md

 to set the working directories to client and server directories accordingly to comply with the working directories from ./gradlew bootRun and ./gradlew run.
-- If you have cloned this repository and launched the application before the code freeze (14.04), please ensure that there are no old h2-database files in server or project directories.
+- If you have cloned this repository and launched the application before the code freeze (14.04), please ensure that there are no old h2-database files in server or project directories and no old config.json and client-config.json in client or project directories.
 These files are ignored by git and only saved locally.
+They are generated automatically, if they do not exist.
 ## Keyboard shortcuts
 ### General
 - esc for going to start screen and aborting changes